primer/react/.changeset/stale-pets-tan.md

 '@primer/react': patch
 ---

-Adding default gap between sections for progressbars with more than one section
+ProgressBar: Adding default gap between sections for progressbars with more than one section